 1. Sheep Rule!

-There are 5 sheep per person in New Zealand, making it the highest ratio in the world.
+There are approximately 4.9 sheep per person in New Zealand, which is the highest sheep-to-human ratio in the world.

-At the time, there are 5.1 million New Zealanders scattered across 268,021 sq km, which means there are over 26 million sheep in New Zealand!
+Currently, there are 5.15 million New Zealanders scattered across 268,021 sq km, which means there are over 25.3 million sheep in New Zealand!

 What’s even more incredible is that New Zealand is bigger than the UK, yet it has one-fourteenth of its human population.